It Was I: Lindsey Buckingham recording

-The song was later covered by American guitarist and vocalist Lindsey Buckingham, and was released as the second single off his debut album, Law and Order.
-Unlike Buckingham's previous single "Trouble", "It Was I" was not a big hit for Buckingham, failing to match the success of the original.
+Unlike Buckingham's previous single "Trouble", "It Was I" was not a big hit for Buckingham and it also failed to match the success of the original Skip & Flip recording.
 The song only reached No. 10 on the Billboard Bubbling Under chart, an extension to the Hot 100.

 "It Was I" fared slightly better in Australia, where it managed to reach the No. 74 spot.
-Despite only achieving minor success in Australia, "It Was I" performed better there than any of Buckingham's subsequent singles, including "Go Insane", which only reached No. 100.
+Despite only achieving minor success in Australia, "It Was I" performed better there than any of Buckingham's subsequent singles, including "Go Insane", which reached No. 100.